El Watania 2

 El Watania 2, also known as Télévision Tunisienne 2, is the second Tunisian public national television channel.
 It is owned and operated by Télévision Tunisienne (formerly ERTT).
 Formerly known as Canal 21 (1994–2007), then as Tunisie 21 (2007–2011), and as El Watania 2 since 2011.
-The television channel started broadcasting on November 7, 1994.
+The television channel started broadcasting in its current form on November 7, 1994.

 History

 The French, who wanted to set up the relay for the second ORTF channel in Tunisia in 1966, came up against the refusal of Tunisian officials.
 In 1969, ORTF officials agreed to finance the creation of a second French-speaking Tunisian channel, to fit out a studio at the RTT headquarters equipped with light technical means of transmission and to install four transmitters and repeaters around the capital, and in the north of the country.
 The project stumbled and the agreement was not signed until 1982.

-The decree of December 25, 1982 provides for the creation within the direction of television of a sub-direction of the international chain which must “ensure the design, the programming, the production and the diffusion of the programs in French language”.
+The 25 December 1982 decree provided the creation within the direction of television of a sub-direction of the international channel which must “ensure the design, the programming, the production and the diffusion of the programs in French language”.

 Officially launched on 12 June 1983 at 8:30pm with the national anthem, RTT 2 broadcast its programs daily between 8:30pm and 11pm (7pm to midnight on Saturdays and Sundays) from studio 12 of the RTT house.
 However, aside from its television news, the channel didn't have its own budget or means of production.

 10% of Tunisian television's total budget allocated to it was primarily used to pay its staff.
 Added to this was unattractive programming.
 For lack of live and spontaneity, the managers of the second channel are forced to select programs from French public channels and TV5.
-A study carried out in 1988 credits RTT 2 with a weekly audience of 20%.
+A study carried out in 1988 credited RTT 2 with a weekly audience of 20%.

-The channel disappeared in 1989 when its signal was transferred to the relays of the second French television channel, Antenne 2 (which became France 2 in 1992) until the end of October 1999, when Canal 21 (which since 1994 broadcasts daily on the same channel for more than two hours) obtains exclusive use of the network.
+The channel disappeared in 1989 when its signal was transferred to the relays of the second French television channel, Antenne 2 (which became France 2 in 1992) until the end of October 1999, when Canal 21 (which since 1994 broadcasts daily on the same channel for more than two hours) obtained exclusive use of the network.

 One year after the creation of the Arab Maghreb Union in 1989 and a few months after the disappearance of RTT 2 whose technical means were no longer used, it was decided to launch the Arab Maghreb Channel to mark the pro-Maghreb orientation from the Tunisian government.

 Since the second UHF channel is now used for the broadcast of Antenne 2, the choice falls on the VHF channel used since August 1960 for the broadcast of Rai Uno programs in Tunisia.
-Thus, Italian broadcasts must be interrupted on this VHF channel for almost three hours a day.
-They are not cut on the UHF channels covering the entire Tunisian territory.
+Thus, Italian broadcasts were interrupted on this VHF channel for almost three hours a day.
+They were not cut on the UHF frequencies covering the entire Tunisian territory.